joewatt95/lambdacplus/README.md

     statements.
 These include normalization, type checking and context management using de bruijn indices.
         - `context.ml` is the module implementing the context/environment.
-        The level of abstraction is controlled via the module signature found in `context.mli`.
-        Contexts function like a list of triples of triples of the form (var name string, type of var, binding)
-        - `normalization.ml` currently contains the `shift` and `subst` functions for working with our AST using de bruijn indices.
+        - `normalization.ml` currently contains the `normalize`, `subst` and `beta_reduce` functions.
+The latter 2 implement the substitution operation for de bruijn ASTs.
-        We aim to implement the `normalize` function for expressions soon.
-        - `typing.ml` is currently empty.
-Eventually we will implement our bidirectional typechecking algorithm here.
+        - `typing.ml` implements our bidirectional typechecking algorithm.
-        This will include the 2 key functions `check` and `infer`, where `infer` involves synthesizing the type, while `check` involves verifying if an expression has a given type.
+        This indluces the 2 key functions `check` and `infer`, where `infer` involves synthesizing the type, while `check` involves verifying if an expression has a given type.
         - `eval_statements.ml` contains functions for evaluating statements.